alblackt/monitoring/README.md

  For Windows
- Prometheus Windows exporther can be founbd there: https://github.com/prometheus-community/windows_exporter
+ Prometheus Windows exporther can be found there: https://github.com/prometheus-community/windows_exporter